htcondor/htcondor/docs/admin-manual/security.rst

 :index:`authentication map file`

-HTCondor's authentication map file allows you to define how a name produced by a given authentication method are translated into an HTCondor canonical user name.
+HTCondor's authentication map file allows you to define how a name produced by a given authentication method is translated into a HTCondor canonical user name.
 The location of the authentication map file is defined by the configuration variable :macro:`CERTIFICATE_MAPFILE`.